Guided Star-Shaped Masked Diffusion: Implementation Details

 This section details the experimental setup used for the large-scale evaluation on the Dream-Instruct 7B model, with results presented in Table~\ref{tab:dream_results}.

-\paragraph{Models and benchmarks.} We use the publicly available Dream-Instruct 7B model as our base model.
+\paragraph{Models and Benchmarks.} We use the publicly available Dream-Instruct 7B model as our base model.
 The evaluation is conducted on a diverse suite of seven benchmarks: MMLU~\citep{hendrycks2020measuring}, MMLU-PRO, GSM8K~\citep{cobbe2021training}, GPQA~\citep{rein2023gpqa}, HumanEval~\citep{chen2021evaluating}, MBPP~\citep{austin2021program}, and IFEval.
 The sequence length for each benchmark is specified in Table~\ref{tab:alpha_on_calc}.

-\paragraph{Baseline sampling configuration.} Our reproduced baseline follows the official configuration from the Dream repository.
+\paragraph{Baseline Sampling Configuration.} Our reproduced baseline follows the official configuration from the Dream repository.
 The sampling process consists of a number of steps equal to the sequence length ($T = \text{seq\_len}$), where one mask is denoised at each step.
 The diffusion temperature is set to 0.1.
 The confidence score for selecting which token to unmask is calculated as the entropy of the predicted logits, as specified by their `alg=entropy` setting.

-\paragraph{G-Star sampler configuration.} For our method, we augment the baseline setup by integrating a loop-based refinement strategy within the same computational budget.
+\paragraph{G-Star Sampler Configuration.} For our method, we augment the baseline setup by integrating a loop-based refinement strategy within the same computational budget.
 The total number of sampling steps is kept identical to the baseline ($T = \text{seq\_len}$), but we repurpose 10\% of these steps for refinement.
 Specifically, 90\% of the steps are used for standard progressive denoising, while the remaining 10\% are dedicated to refinement loops where, at each step, we remask $N=15$ tokens identified as errors by our predictor.
 All other parameters, such as the diffusion temperature (0.1) and the base confidence metric (entropy), are kept identical to the baseline for a fair comparison.
 The error predictor temperature was set to 0.

-\paragraph{Error predictor training.} The error predictor was trained on the Tulu 3 dataset~\citep{lambert2024tulu}.
+\paragraph{Error Predictor Training.} The error predictor $g_{\phi}$ for our G-Star sampler was trained on the Tulu 3 dataset~\citep{lambert2024tulu}.
 We employed a parameter-efficient strategy: the predictor's backbone consists of the full, frozen Dream-Instruct 7B model.
-We added a lightweight classification head and trained only this head for 10 epochs using the Adam optimizer with a learning rate of 1e-4 and a batch size of 128.
+We added a lightweight classification head, consisting of an RMSNorm layer and a linear layer, and trained only this head.
+The predictor was trained for 70k steps on 8 H200 GPUs over 24 hours.
+We used a global batch size of $128$ and the AdamW optimizer with a learning rate of $3 \times 10^{-4}$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, and a constant learning-rate schedule with a warmup of $5000$ steps.